 Collecting feedback, with tools like pulse surveys and workplace chatbots, is just the first step.
 Employers must also act upon this feedback.
+Taking action on feedback is a critical HR focus you can't neglect.
 The right HR technology focused on employee listening can help gather employee feedback and provide opportunities for both employees and managers to impact engagement and productivity right away.

 6. Offer a training and development program

 A strong training and development program is imperative to improving productivity rates throughout the workplace.
 Employee crave the opportunity to learn and grow their careers.
 Invest in your employees by offering training development programs that will improve their skill sets and productivity.
 This strategy will ensure that your employees have the knowledge and experience they need to succeed in their jobs.

 In addition, productivity cannot flourish in the workplace if the wrong employees are in the wrong positions.
 It’s important to have an employee development program in place that helps to identify leaders and enables them to advance their career.
 Not only will this step help to make sure that the right employees are advanced, but it can motivate employees to go the extra mile.

 Don't lose sight of this new HR focus